umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/CSS-And-JavaScript/index.md

     :::note
     For organizational purposes, place the CSS and images files in separate folders (`CSS` and `images`).
     :::
 3. Using Chrome/Firefox/Edge Developer Tools, start your `http://localhost:xxxx.` The network tab should not report any missing css or images files.
-If it does, have a look and fix any typos, and check if the files are in the right places.
+If it does, check for typos and if the files are in the right places.

 ---